amt8u/hugo-blog/content/posts/creating-a-static-site-with-hugo/index.md

 Here are a few things that made me like Hugo
 * **Speed** - I never thought any dev application with live reload can be so much fast.
 You change your content, it reloads, you change your css, it reloads.
 But yes, sometimes you have to stop and restart the server, but once you have the setup running, it is quite fast.
 In fact right now I am using the dev server to see a live preview of my article.
 It actually shows how it will look in the browser.
 * **Dependencies** - The only dependencies for hugo are git, go and Dart Sass.
 Refer https://gohugo.io/installation/macos/#prerequisites.
-You don't npm install, update,
+You don't need to npm install, npm update, npm list, npm last, npm lost, npm aaaaahhhh.
-* **Themes** - Eventually I endup creating my own theme, but to start with you need to refer existing code.
-And with multiple themes, it becomes easier to refer code. https://themes.gohugo.io is a good place to get a feel of what Hugo can generate.
-I tried almost all the themes on my local setup to see which one is the best.
+* **Themes** - Eventually I end up creating my own theme, but to start with, you need to refer existing code.
+Especially when you don't have experience in `Go`.
+With so many themes available, it becomes easier to refer existing code. https://themes.gohugo.io is a good place to get a feel of what Hugo can generate.
+I tried almost all the themes on my local setup to see which one is the best(best as in fills all my reqs).
 At last, I ended up with [Archie theme](https://themes.gohugo.io/themes/archie/) which was not perfect but had all the basic things I wanted
   * Simple layouts
   * Simple config
   * No complicated processing